ver7ici/msci-541-search-engine/README.md

     `./indexEngine/indexEngine.exe path/to/latimes.gz path/to/index`
     from the root of the repository
 4. Start search engine: run
     `./retrieve/retrieve.exe path/to/index`
     from the root of the repository
 5. Enter a query
+    The top 10 retrieved results are displayed
 6. Enter one of the following options:
     `Q:     exit the program`
 	`N:     enter a new query`